By using this site, you agree to the Privacy Policy and Disclaimer.

 Image from Canva.com

-When a narcissist can’t control someone, they may lash out in anger.
+Anger and narcissists, both are childhood friends.
+When a narcissist can’t control you, they may lash out in anger.
 These outbursts can be both verbal and physical, and they can be very frightening and intimidating for the victim.
 Here are three ways that narcissists may exhibit outbursts of anger:

 Verbal abuse